distdl/distdl/docs/code_reference/nn/convolution.rst

 channel-distributed convolution forward application.
 Essentially, the algorithm is as follows:

-1. Pad (adjoint Unpad) the local gradient output :math:`\delta y_i`, creating :math:`\delta \hat y_i` so that the adjoint of the Jacobian of the local convolutional layer can be applied to it.
+1. The gradient output :math:`\delta y_i` is already distributed across its partition, so the adjoint of the Jacobian of the local convolutional layer can be applied to it.

 .. .. figure:: /_images/conv_general_example_10.png
 ..    :alt: Example adjoint unpadding in the feature-distributed convolutional layer.

 ..
 Any required padding is added to subtensors of :math:`y`.

-2. Broadcast the subtensors of the gradient output, :math:`\delta \hat y_i` from :math:`P_y` along the matching dimensions of :math:`P_w`.
+2. Broadcast the subtensors of the gradient output, :math:`\delta y_i` from :math:`P_y` along the matching dimensions of :math:`P_w`.

 .. .. figure:: /_images/conv_general_example_11.png